rarepotato8de/RoRo60/README.md

 # RoRo60: A custom 60% PCB for "Pete" 📉

 The **RoRo60** is the compact 60% sibling of the RoRo80, specifically designed for the **"Pete"** enthusiast group.
 Like its bigger brother, it’s a tribute to Germany's favorite debt counselor, Peter Zwegat.
-It offers a reliable, versatile RP2040-based platform for those who want to save space on their desk.

 Hotswap:
 <img width="2539" height="957" alt="RoRo60_Hotswap" src="https://github.com/user-attachments/assets/99964ca5-8daa-4544-85cc-b34ea726812f" />